-GM EV Proposal May Sound Good, But Devil in the Details
+GM EV Proposal May Sound Good, But Vehicle Electrification plans are the Devil in the Details.

-General Motors has proposed what it’s calling a “National Zero Emission Vehicle (NZEV) program” that would require automakers to sell a minimum volume of plug-in or fuel cell vehicles.
-While this may sound like an innovative idea, it could dramatically undercut programs run by states including California that are showing real leadership in cutting vehicle emissions.
+While this may sound like an innovative idea, it could also dramatically undercut programs.
+Programs run also by states including California and New York.
+Ones that are showing real leadership in furthermore cutting vehicle emissions.

-State leadership on vehicle electrification is the reason there are now over 40 electric vehicle models available in the U.S., and we are expected to hit the 1 million EVs sold milestone this month.
+State leadership on vehicle electrification is the reason there are now over 40 electric vehicle models.
+All available in the U.S. Most noteworthy is we are expected to hit the 2 million EVs sold soon enough.

-GM’s proposal would represent less than 5 percent of new vehicle sales in 2025 and is much weaker than what states have on the books.
+GM’s proposal would represent less than 5 percent of new vehicle sales in 2025.
+Furthermore, is much weaker than what states have on the books.
 California electric vehicle sales are already at 6 percent today.
 Current requirements in California and nine other states require about 8 percent ZEV sales by 2025.

-GM should be focused on meeting and beating existing standards and reject the Trump administration’s proposed rollbacks which would:
+GM should focused on meeting and beating existing standards and reject the Trump administration’s proposed rollback which would:

-- result in an additional 2.2 billion metric tons of global warming emissions by 2040—that’s 170 million metric tons in 2040 alone, equivalent to keeping 43 coal-fired power plants online;
+- result in an extra 2.2 billion metric tons of global warming emissions by 2040—that’s 170 million metric tons in 2040 alone, equal to keeping 43 coal-fired power plants online;

-- cost consumers hundreds of billions of dollars—in 2040 alone, consumers will spend an additional $55 billion at the pump if these standards are rolled back;
+- cost consumers hundreds of billions of dollars—in 2040 alone, consumers will spend an extra $55 billion at the pump if these standards rolled back;

 - reduce gross domestic product by $8 billion in both 2025 and 2035.

-The Union of Concerned Scientists puts rigorous, independent science to work to solve our planet’s most pressing problems.
-Joining with people across the country, we combine technical analysis and effective advocacy to create innovative, practical solutions for a healthy, safe and sustainable future.
-For more information, go to .
+The Union of Concerned Scientists puts rigorous, independent science to work.
+All to solve our planet’s most pressing problems.
+Joining with people across the country too.
+For they combine technical analysis and effective advocacy.
+All to create innovative, practical solutions for a healthy, safe and sustainable future.
+Finally and for more information, go to .